 Crescent Dunes Plant: Nevada

 - Energy storage 10 hours at full output

 - Molten salt lasts for 40 years with no degradation or replacement

 - Developed by Solar Reserve

-- First commercial plant using this technology in USA
+- First commercial plant using this technology in the USA

 - Entered commissioning phase in February 2014

-- Long periods down due to leaks in the storage tanks: 2017
+- Long periods of plant shutdown due to leaks in the storage tanks: 2017

 Hazelwood coal-fired plant, Victoria